bayy420-999/wulang-ai-remake/README.md

 2. **Existing Users**: Once you have conversation history, you can send messages without the trigger keyword
 3. **Media Support**: Send PDFs or images along with your messages for AI analysis
 4. **Context Maintenance**: The bot remembers your last 10 messages for context-aware responses
+5. **Conversation Management**: Each user can have multiple conversation threads

 ## 🏗️ Architecture